dongchanlim/Capstone_Coca_Cola/README.md

 - Integration of IoT sensors for real-time tracking.
 - Automated maintenance workflows powered by predictive analytics.

 ---
-## Conclusion and Summary

-Our project highlights the critical role of data-driven maintenance strategies in addressing operational inefficiencies at Swire Coca-Cola.
-By leveraging survival analysis and regression models, we developed tools to forecast equipment failures and proactively reduce unplanned downtime, leading to improved production efficiency.

----
 ## Key Outcomes: